federgraph/federgraph.github.io/_posts/2017-08-16-fmx-viewport-resizing.md

 > For some time, focus on application startup.

 How many times is the Viewport resized when the application starts up?
-It should be one.

-Turns out that Width and Height are set to a default size in the constructor (see snippet above) which triggers a resize.
+It should be one of course, but it turns out that Width and Height are set to a default size in the constructor (see snippet above) which triggers an unnecessary resize.
 I got rid of that (`RSP-17296`) and it felt much better.

 My application was aligned to the client area of the parent and did set the size of the Viewport to an area greater than zero.
 I found out that the second application behaved better than the first and why.
 In the process, I switched alignment to none which resulted in an interesting situation.